 Although we might not have much real much agency in this crazy world, we do have the power to reflect and upon reflection pets exist, they are dependent upon us and we need to look after them properly.
 In the same vein, I see us people as the ones who are heating the world and destroying the ecological balance and it is our responsibility to keep our pets in a manner that does least damage to the environment.

-That said, there seems to be little information out there to educate us and help us in this crucial endeavour – hence ‘the Green Dog Blog’
+We need to educate ourselves and pressurise the pet care industry for more sustainable foods and products and a more sustainable veterinary sector.
+That said, there seems to be little information out there to educate us and help us in this crucial endeavour – hence ‘the Green Dog Blog.

 Although already pretty eco conscious, writing the articles has had quite a profound effect on the way we do things.
 I intend to follow up with some short articles about what we have changed and why – so watch this space!